Skip to main content

 Quick answer

-Notice type Notice to Pay Rent or Vacate (pay-or-vacate for nonpayment)
+Product Texas Notice to Pay Rent or Vacate Packet

-Timing At least 3 days unless the lease sets a different period
+Default timing At least 3 days unless the lease sets a shorter or longer period

 Before you serve the notice